Counting single transferable votes: Wright system

-Hare-Clark
+Hare–Clark

-This is a variation on the original Hare method that used "random" choices.
-It is used in Tasmanian and ACT lower house elections in Australia.
-It allows votes to the same ballots to be repeatedly transferred.
-The surplus value is calculated based on the allocation of preference of the last bundle transfer.
-The last bundle transfer method has been criticised as being inherently flawed in that only one segment of votes is used to transfer the value of surplus votes denying voters who contributed to a candidate's surplus a say in the surplus distribution.
+This variation is used in Tasmanian and ACT lower house elections in Australia.
+The Gregory method (transferring fractional votes) is used, but the allocation of transfers is based just on the next usable preference marked on the votes of the last bundle transferred to the successful candidate.

+The last bundle transfer method has been criticized as being inherently flawed in that only one segment of votes is used to transfer the value of surplus votes, denying the other voters who contributed to a candidate's success a say in the surplus distribution.
 In the following explanation, Q is the quota required for election.